Trump's disdain for 'Obamacare' could hamper virus response

 — Another group of between 12 million and 35 million people could lose workplace coverage, according to an estimate by the research and consulting firm Health Management Associates.
 People in this group are entitled to a special sign-up opportunity through HealthCare.gov and some may be eligible for Medicaid.
 That's if they know about these options.

 — It’s unknown how well HealthCare.gov would handle a wave of sign-ups outside the normal open enrollment season.
 Democratic Reps.
 Mark Pocan of Wisconsin and Jan Schakowsky of Illinois recently raised concerns about the potential for coronavirus to spread at call centers that service Obamacare and Medicare.
-CMS officials say the agency is protecting workers and moving to facilitate telework.
+Officials with the Centers for Medicare and Medicaid Services say the agency is protecting workers and moving to facilitate telework.

 Officially, the Trump administration remains committed to overturning the Obama-era health law, which will soon face another test at the Supreme Court.